 - Detect >15 mm Hg diurnal variation of BP (suggests autonomic neuropathy).

-- Measure BP after hand immersion in ice cold water for 1 minute.
+- Measure BP after hand immersion in ice cold water for one minute.
 Contralateral arm shows >10 mm Hg diastolic drop as normal response.

 - Detection of normal pulse variation with breathing (increases inspiration, decreases during expiration).